Photo: Melinda Trochu/Getty Images

 After remains of Indigenous children found buried, Canada must commit to justice.

 The remains of 215 Indigenous children were found on the grounds of the former Kamloops Indian Residential School in British Columbia on May 27, 2021.
-Remains have also been found on the grounds of the former Brandon Indian Residential School in Manitoba, and the Cowesses First Nation announced on June 24 that 751 unmarked graves have been found at the Marieval Indian Residential School in Saskatchewan.
-It is expected that remains will be confirmed at additional sites across Canada.
+Since then, thousands of unmarked graves have been located on the grounds of other former residential and industrial schools.
+The number is expected to rise as searches progress at the sites of former residential schools across Canada.

 These children should never have been taken from their families.